sejori/nestjs-graphql-sample/README.md

 ## Setup

-### Database

-Create a `.env` file from `.env.example`, setup a postgres db on [https://railway.app](https://railway.app) (or your platform of choice), add the db url to `.env` and then run the following command BEFORE starting the application:
+1. create a `.env` file from `.env.example`
+2. setup a postgres db on [https://railway.app](https://railway.app) (or your platform of choice)
+3. add the db url to `.env`
+4. run the following command BEFORE starting the application:
 `$ npx prisma migrate dev --name pynea-challenge`

-Then run `yarn start:dev` and head to [http://localhost:3000/](http://localhost:3000/) for instructions.
+5. Finally, run `yarn start:dev` and head to [http://localhost:3000/](http://localhost:3000/) for auth and query instructions.

+## Overview

 ### Login

-You will need to acquire a token for making requests/queries.
+You will need to acquire a token for making requests/queries/mutations.

-The email authentication available via `/auth/login` serves as a basic stateless (JWT) auth system.
-However it is clearly insecure, local auth with hashed passwords was not implemented because passwords were not on the user entity in the spec.
+The email authentication available via `/auth/login` serves as a basic stateless (JWT) auth system, however it is clearly insecure.
+Local auth with hashed passwords was not implemented because passwords were not on the user entity in the spec.

+**Note:** to make this application production-ready, local authentication (passwords), magic email links or OAuth2.0 would need to be implemented, see `/src/auth/auth.service.ts`.

 ```js
 const response = await fetch('http://localhost:3000/auth/login', {